Wayne Scott Kermond

+Early life

 He was born into a show business family.
 His grandfather, Gordon (1910–1997), and his uncles Norman (1920–2016) and Eric "Tibby" – The Kermond Brothers – were Tivoli performers and his parents (Warren and Pamela) were also performers.

-Kermond started an apprenticeship at Hawker De Havilland at Bankstown Airport, then worked backstage at the Theatre Royal in Sydney.
+Kermond started an apprenticeship at Hawker De Havilland at Bankstown Airport, then worked backstage at the Theatre Royal, Sydney.

+Career

 In 1982, Kermond played Tom Thumb in the musical Barnum.
 He then played Baby John and Arab in West Side Story, Waxy Collins in Sydney Theatre Company's Jonah Jones, and Mike in A Chorus Line.
 He played Cosmo Brown in the Australian and Asian tour of Singin' in the Rain which commenced in 2001.
 For The Production Company, Kermond played Max Bialystock in The Producers, Moonface Martin in Anything Goes (and the subsequent national tour for Opera Australia) and the Modern Major General in The Pirates Of Penzance.

 His television and film credits include The Shiralee, The Heroes and its sequel Heroes II: The Return and Kings in Grass Castles.
 He was a principal motion capture performer on the animated films Happy Feet and Happy Feet Two.

+Oral history

+Kermond was interviewed in 1994 by Bill Stephens.
+The recording can be found at the National Library of Australia.